yz398/Medical-Software-Design/Assignments/03_python_fundamentals.md

   + Checks that there are no spaces in the team name that a student specified.
   + Counts how many team names used CamelCase, and prints that could to `STDOUT` when the program finishes writing the file.
-  + In addition to writing a CSV file, create a JSON-formatted file called `everyone.json`.
+  + In addition to CSV, JSON is a very popular format.
+For each of the CSV files in the repository, have you code also generate a `$NETID.json` formatted file (i.e., for each `$NETID.csv` file, there should also be a `$NETID.json` file).
-* Submit a Pull Request that has your modular code, along with `everyone.csv` and `everyone.json`, and assign `suyashkumar` and `mlp6` as Reviewers.
+* Submit a Pull Request that has your modular code, along with `everyone.csv` and all of the `$NETID.json` files, and assign `suyashkumar` and `mlp6` as Reviewers.